BerkeleyGW/SymmGauge/README.md

 A code for analysing ab-initio many-body perturbation theory calculation
 -------------
-construction of smooth gauge using the concept "pseudo-Bloch functions", k dot p Hamiltonian contruction at ab-inito level, symmetry analysis for single-particle and two-particle states(e.g. excitons).
+Construction of smooth gauge using the concept "pseudo-Bloch functions", contruction of k.p Hamiltonian at the ab-inito level, symmetry analysis for single-particle and two-particle states(e.g. excitons).
 Details please refer (https://www.pnas.org/doi/abs/10.1073/pnas.2307611120)